ymorsi7/Visual-Intertial-SLAM/README.md

 ## Running

-Due to academic integrity policies, the majority of my code for this project (i.e. `code/feature_detection.py`, `code/main_utils.py`, `code/pr3_utils.py`) is in my `.gitignore`, thus not publically available in this repository.
+Due to academic integrity policies, the majority of my code for this project (i.e. `code/feature_detection.py`, `code/main_utils.py`, `code/pr3_utils.py`) is in my `.gitignore`, thus not publicly available in this repository.

 However, if you would like to see my results after the calling of the functions in my code, navigate to `data/main.ipynb` to see the cells calling the functions, with the outputs.